Mapsred/TicketingBundle/docs/2-setting_up_the_configuration.md

 ``enable_ticket_restriction`` parameter is to true.
 * ``entities`` : A list of all the TicketingBundle Entities.
 It will be used in the bundle to work properly with your self-created class.
-* ``templates`` : A list of all the templates used by the bundle.
-It is not recommended to override this parameter but you could do it to easily override the default layout as example.
-* ``stylesheets`` : All the stylesheets used by the bundle.
-It is not recommended to override this parameter because it might break some styling.
-* ``javascripts`` : All the javascripts used by the bundle.
-It is not recommended to override this parameter because it might break some code.

 [return to the index](../README.md)